mongodb/docs-worker-pool/README.md

 4. The data from step 2 is then added as a record in the `pool_test.queue`.
 5. The container is then run, and waits for the user to connect to it via the VSCode debugger.

-Once the container starts successfully, you should see the following message:
+Once the container starts successfully, you should see something like the following message:

-`Container started.
-Please attach to the debugger to run the Autobuilder.`
+`Debugger listening on ws://0.0.0.0:9229/....`

 To connect, click on the debug tab on the left side of your VSCode editor.
 Make sure the dropdown to the right of the green play button is set to the `Docker: Attach to Autobuilder` configuration.
 Press the green play button, and you will attach to the container.